Albert Brudzewski: Teaching

 At the Kraków Academy he impressed students by his extraordinary knowledge of literature, and taught mathematics and astronomy.
 From 1489 to 1491, German poet and Renaissance humanist, Conrad Celtes traveled to Poland to meet and learn astrology from Brudzewski.
 They became friends and exchanged letters even after Celtes departure.

 Brudzewski lectured on arithmetic, optics, Peuerbach astronomy and Mashallah ibn Athari works.
 In 1490, he earned a bachelor in theology, and from then onwards he lectured only on Aristotle's philosophy and his work On the Heavens.
 These lectures were attended by Nicolaus Copernicus, who enrolled at the academy from 1491 to 1495.
 It is possible that Brudzewski also discussed other topics with Copernicus privately.
 Cartographer and friend of Copernicus Bernard Wapowski also studied under Brudzewski.

 Depart to Vilnius

 In 1494, Brudzewski left Krakow.
-In Vilnius, he engaged as secretary at the service of the Grand Duke of Lithuania Aleksander Jagiellon, who would later become King of Poland after the death of Brudzewki.
+In Vilnius, he engaged as secretary at the service of the Grand Duke of Lithuania Aleksander Jagiellon, who would later become King of Poland after the death of Brudzewski.
 It was in Vilnius that Albert wrote his treatise, Conciliator, the original of which has not yet been found.

 Albert of Brudzewo died in Vilnius circa 1497.